 How accurate is BMI?
 BMI is a useful screening tool but isn’t perfect.
 It doesn’t account for muscle mass, bone density, or fat distribution.

 Can BMI be used for children?
-Yes, but BMI is interpreted differently for children, considering age and sex.
+Yes, but Body Mass Index is interpreted differently for children, considering age and sex.

 What are the alternatives to BMI?
 Alternatives include waist-to-hip ratio, body fat percentage, and other health metrics.

 How often should I check my BMI?
-It’s a good idea to check your BMI at least once a year or during regular health check-ups.
+It’s a good idea to check your Body Mass Index at least once a year or during regular health check-ups.